 20. Poor Authentication Protocols

-With so many IoT connected devices flooding the market, the manufacturers have overlooked the fact that each device needs a proper and strong authentication protocol.
-Such poor authorization mechanisms often lead to providing users with higher access then they are supposed to get.
+With so many IoT-connected devices flooding the market, the manufacturers have overlooked the fact that each device needs a proper and strong authentication protocol.
+Such poor authorization mechanisms often lead to providing users with higher access than they are supposed to get.

 Most devices lack password complexity, poor default credentials, lack of encryption, no Two-factor authentication, and insecure password recovery.
-These security vulnerabilities can easily lead to hackers getting easy access to the devices and network.
+These security vulnerabilities can easily lead to hackers accessing devices and networks easily.

 21. Privacy Concerns

 Most devices collect data of all types, which includes sensitive information.
 Privacy concerns are raised when devices start collecting personal information without having any proper protection methods for that data.